My kids go wild for these little cheese treats. Bonus: they are beautifully delicious, and super easy to make.

 Pao de Queijo is a Brazilian cheese bread – it is similar to American popovers, except.. they are made with tapioca flour/starch in lieu of regular all purpose flour.
+Y’all, I love me some popovers, but these are just to die for.

 You can find tapioca flour on Amazon for a great price – I would recommend Bob’s Red Mill brand.
 If unable to find tapioca flour, you can also try looking for Arrowroot Flour as that is very similar.
 Avoid using coconut flour or almond flour – the recipe will not work as those flours are completely different.